- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 City Tour Rules & Eligibilty

-- Tournaments are 1-day team events held on Sundays throughout the summer
+- Tournaments are 1-day team tournaments held on Saturdays or Sundays throughout the summer

-- Teams choose before each event if they want to compete in the 2-person Best Ball or 2-person Scramble format.
-Teams can bring between 4 to 6 players per event and the top two pair scores generate the team total.
+- Teams choose before each tournament if they want to compete in the 2-person Best Ball or 2-person Scramble format.
+Teams can bring between 4 to 6 players per tournament and the top two pair scores generate the team total.
 If a team brings 6 players, the final pair score is thrown out.

 - Team tournament score takes the best two pair scores (example team score: 74, 80, 70 = team total 144)